chardma3/Best-Bars-2021/README.md

 -   A footer located on every page with links to social media accounts and an email link

 **Features Left to Implement**
-*In the future I would like to implement a recipe form for users to add recipes of cocktails
+* In the future I would like to implement a recipe form for users to add recipes of cocktails
+* An admin page could be advantageous so that one can administate via the application rather than go into Mongo DB

 ## Technologies Used